 Members of our school community are alert to the possibility of a girl being at risk of FGM, or already having suffered FGM.
 They have been made aware that FGM typically takes place between birth and around 15 years old.
 Potential indicators that a child or young person may be at risk of FGM have been shared and the next steps have been identified, in that we take the same course of action as we would with any form of abuse; the Designated Safeguarding Lead plays a full part in the process of identification recording and reporting.
 We are mindful that girls at risk of FGM may not yet be aware of the practice or that it may be conducted on them, so sensitivity is always shown when approaching the subject.
-This issue is raised at least once per year at the refresher training for all staff.
+This is part of our annual safeguarding update for all staff.